zeromancer1972/homebridge_pi/homebridge_pi.md

 ## Configuring the Pi

 - start the configuration with ```sudo raspi-config```
-- set up hostname, locale and keyboard layout, expand the filesystem, enable the camera module etc.
+- set up hostname, wifi, locale and keyboard layout, expand the filesystem, enable the camera module etc.
 - reboot

 ## Installing Node.js and modules